 Peer-reviewed journal articles:

-Book review:
+Book reviews:

 Projects:

 Based on my dissertation, I argue that a particularly dangerous pathway for rising powers is to seek to monopolize subordinates, since this leads into competition with other major powers, heightening the risk of major interstate war.
-Drafts have been presented at APSA, MPSA, and PSA.
+Drafts have been presented at ISA, APSA, MPSA, and PSA.

 ‘The location of rising power disputes: social position and regional expansion’